 Write stuff down.
 All productivity / organization methods boil down to this.
 Keep things in apps (notion, evernote, google calendar) rather than memory.

-Rest.
+Shabbat, a day of rest.
 We fetishize productivity in our culture, meaning we place undo importance on it.
 Life is not solely about productivity.
 Remember to rest after the work is done.

 Magazines for news.
 When I was a kid I got my news from Time and Newsweek, which I would read from cover to cover every week.
 After being overwhelmed by the 24-hour news cycle, I just resubscribed to Time.
 Hopefully this will keep me informed but not constantly flooded by disturbing info.